 Bottom Chord

-This is the long, horizontal beam on which the rest of the truss is built.
+The bottom chord of a truss (pictured above) is the long, horizontal beam on which the rest of the truss is built.
 In some cases, where a roof truss has a triangular base, rather than a flat base, there are two bottom chords that form the support and structure for the rest of the truss.

 Overhang

-How far the top chord hangs over its bearing support.
+The overhang is how far the top chord hangs over its bearing support.
 When a roof is complete, the overhang is the distance from the bottom of the roof to the building itself.

 Purlin

-Smaller beams that run perpendicular to the top chords of each roof truss.
+Purlins are smaller beams that run perpendicular to the top chords of each roof truss.
 Purlins are used to support the decking of a roof.

 Top Chord